Consensys/infura-sdk/README.md

 The library allows you to deploy and call methods on common Ethereum smart-contract definitions through Infura without the developer overhead of learning Solidity, compiling code, importing ABI’s, etc.

-The current alpha version of the SDK defines common ERC721 read and write methods.
+The current alpha version of the SDK defines common ERC721 and ERC1155 read and write methods.
 The read methods are also available for interactive testing on a Swagger doc.

 [Contact us](https://infura.io/contact) if you have any questions.